aovabo/aovabo/README.md

 **Short Description**
-I'm fascinated by security,privacy, and aerospace engineering.
+I'm fascinated by security, privacy, and aerospace engineering.
 I am very interested in privacy issues in technology, products, and design.
 I am familiar with privacy frameworks, as well as data protection laws and regulations such as the GDPR and the CCPA.

-I am currently learning Solidity and Rust Programming Language and transitioning to Web 3.0 security.
+I am currently learning solidity and rust programming language and transitioning to web 3.0 security.
 I'm open to talking about blockchain technology, web 3.0, and low-level protocol development and security.

 **CTFs**
 I enjoy participating in Capture the Flag competitions.
 I mostly spend my time these days hunting for bugs on blockchain projects listed on [Immunefi](https://immunefi.com/explore/).
 I have competed in WiCys and Google SANS Cyberstart competitions, Lockheed Martin Cyber Grand Challenge 2020, PNSQC 2020 Cyber Range, DTCC CTF (in collaboration with NYU CSAW'20), Hack-A-Sat 1 & 2 qualification round, and the National Cyber League 2020 Fall Season.